MoritzGoeckel/MLang/roadmap.md

 # Roadmap

-- Create TreeWalker to emit LLVM for JIT

 - Fix recursion example.
 Get return type of non recursive return and use as override.
 Ignore recursive return.